Fire history: Research and data examples

-Prior to Euro-American settlement in western North America, fire histories from scars preserved in ponderosa pine forests often reveal a pattern of frequent fire (often with 5 to 20 year intervals in a single area), with a pattern in time and space strongly related to past variations in climate.
-Fuel reduction from grazing and fire suppression greatly reduced the amount of fire in dry forests over the last 100 years.
+Before Euro-American settlement in western North America, fire histories from scars preserved in ponderosa pine forests often reveal a pattern of frequent fire (often with 5 to 20-year intervals in a single area), with a pattern in time and space strongly related to past variations in climate.
+Fuel reduction from grazing and fire suppression significantly reduced the amount of fire in dry forests over the last 100 years.

 A study by Arne Buechiling and William L. Baker in 2004 identified 41 fire events beginning in 1533 in a 9200-ha study area north of Estes Park, Colorado.
 They sampled 3461 tree cores and 212 fire scars.
 Fire scar data provided greater insight into the fire event parameters.
-Of the 41 fires, 22 where high-severity crown fires, 7 low-severity surface fires, and 8 mixed-severity fires.
-Fires larger than 300 ha were few, but composed a substantial proportion of the area burned since 1700.
-Drought periods led to larger fires.
+Of the 41 fires, 22 were high-severity crown fires, seven low-severity surface fires, and eight mixed-severity fires.
+Fires larger than 300 ha were few but composed a substantial proportion of the area burned since 1700.
+Drought periods produced larger fires.

-There is little known about the fire history in some places.
-Central Europe for instance has a lack of intact forests with old growth trees or an abundance of dead or cut down trees that can be used to reconstruct the past fire regimes.
-An exception to this lacking history is the Bialowieza Primeval Forest in Poland.
+There is little known about the history of fires in some places.
+Central Europe, for instance, lacks intact forests with old-growth trees or an abundance of dead or cut-down trees that can be used to reconstruct past fire regimes.
+The Bialowieza Primeval Forest in Poland is an exception to this condition.
 A group of researchers were able to use a 350-year tree-ring fire record to reconstruct the fire history in precise detail.
-This is a shining example of how the method can be used in a place with lost or no written history of a fire regime.
+This is a shining example of how the method can be used in a place with a lost or no written history of a fire regime.